Oct 30, 2019

 When you enter the escape room, you go into sensory overload.
 There are so many clues and props and gadgets to play with.
 To avoid becoming overwhelmed, Max recommends exploring the escape room and yelling out to each other what you find: “Here’s a number lock!”
 “I found some puzzle pieces!”
 “Here’s a key!”
-Compiling a group list lets you share information with everyone to minimize the chances of any miscommunication.
+Share information with everyone to minimize the chances of any miscommunication.

-Our Game Guides suggesting putting all the physical objects you find (keys, jigsaw puzzles, etc.,) in one centralized location so you can easily access all your clues.
+Our Game Guides suggest putting all the physical objects you find in one centralized location inside the room so you can easily access all your clues.
 “It’s easy to forget a clue you haven’t solved yet,” Game Guide Lindsay explains, “because there’s so much in the room.”
-A clue you can’t solve now might become important in determining whether you can escape the game later, so save your team some time by placing the clue in an obvious, conspicuous place.
+A clue you can’t solve now might become important later on in your game, so save your team some time by placing the clue in an obvious, conspicuous place.

 A good rule of thumb to follow: If you’re all standing around and doing nothing, ask for a clue, no matter how early or late you are in the game.
 Game time spent standing around is time being wasted.
 Standing around for even 5 minutes could be the difference between escaping and not because many groups escape with only seconds to spare.

-All Game Guides spend hours and hours training to become experts on the escape rooms.
-These are adventure experts and they are on your side while you play.
-They know the answer to every single clue in the game.
-So when you ask for help mid-game, the clue the Game Guide tells you is strategically given to help you at that exact moment in the game; maybe this clue for the escape room will help you solve a puzzle to open up a new section of the room, or maybe you need to crack this puzzle in order to find more clues to get out of the escape room.
+So, you know to ask for a clue when you need it but a clue or hint is no good unless you listen and act upon it.
+All Game Guides spend hours and hours training to become experts on escape rooms.
+These adventure experts are on your side.
+When you ask for help mid-game, the clue the Game Guide tells you is strategically given to help you at that exact moment in the game; maybe this clue will help you solve a puzzle to open up a new section of the room, or maybe you need to crack this puzzle in order to find more clues to get out of the escape room.
 In the end, always trust your Game Guide.